Let’s stop wasting food and start saving money and help the planet!

-10 Ways to Avoid Wastage of Food – How To Waste Less Food and Money in Your Home
+10 Ways to Avoid Wastage of Food – How To Waste Less Food and Save Money!

 Not only does wasting food have social, economical and environmental consequences, it also strikes hard at just about every family’s budget.

-1 – Buy Less in Bulk, Shop As Needed
+1 – Only Buy What You Need! – Buy Less in Bulk, Shop As Needed

 As consumers, we have a tendency to buy in bulk.
 By doing this, we convince ourselves we are saving money and time.
 However, the more you buy, the more likely one is to waste.
 Instead, buy items on a more frequent basis, and purchase items you will use in the near future.